Jack7a5aGitHub/MyToDoApp/README.md

 # MyToDoApp

-If you cannot use the Eureka library, you need to install it into the project by using Cocoa Pod.
+If you cannot use the Eureka library, you need to install it into the project by using Cocoa Pod as the following steps.

-In order to do Cocoa Pod,
 1. Download the project and save it in your desktop
 2. open terminal of your Mac Book
 3. type cd desktop in the terminal